 - powdered milk

-Regarding milk market, milk scandals and increased purchasing power have increasingly exposed Chinese consumers to international brands.
+Regarding the milk market, milk scandals, and increased purchasing power have increasingly exposed Chinese consumers to international brands.

-In 2018, among all dairy products, milk powder imports contributed almost 70% of the value of dairy products imports to China.
+In 2018, among all dairy products, milk powder imports contributed almost 70% of the value of dairy product imports to China.
 This is therefore by far the most consumed by the Chinese.

 Chinese consumers are increasingly aware of the nutritional benefits of dairy products.
 Milk sales in China are expected to increase from RMB 11.95 billion (2018) to RMB 12.83 billion (2022), with an annual growth rate of 1.7%.
 Therefore, the size of the milk market in China has grown steadily and the opportunities for companies in this sector are manifold.